adirkson/SIC-probability/Sphinx-docs/tutorial.rst

    print crps_x_t_cal
    >>> 0.133379212736

-In this particular case, we would thus achieve a more skilful forecast by reverting to the TAOH distribution and not the raw forecast.
+In this particular case, we would thus have achieved a more skilful forecast by reverting to the TAOH distribution and not the raw forecast.